eliranwong/toolmate/package/toolmate/docs/Plugins - Function Calling.md

 4. Integration of the function method and the function signature into LetMeDoIt AI:

-* use shared method "config.addFunctionCall" for the integration
+* use shared method "config.addToolCall" for the integration

 # Example 1 - install python package